-In February 2007, the Financial Accounting Standards Board (FASB) issued FAS No. 159 ("FAS 159"), "Fair Value Option for Financial Assets and Financial Liabilities," which permits entities to choose to measure many financial instruments and certain other items at fair value.
+In February 2007, the Financial Accounting Standards Board (FASB) issued FAS No. 159 ("FAS 159"), "Fair Value Option for Financial Assets and Financial Liabilities, "which permits entities to choose to measure many financial instruments and certain other items at fair value.
 The objective of FAS 159 is to improve financial reporting by providing entities with the opportunity to mitigate volatility in reported earnings caused by measuring related assets and liabilities differently without having to apply complex hedge accounting provisions.
 The fair value option established by FAS 159 permits all entities to choose to measure eligible items at fair value at specified election dates.
 A business entity shall report unrealized gains and losses on items for which the fair value option has been elected in earnings at each subsequent reporting date.
 FAS 159 is effective for fiscal years beginning after November 15, 2007.
 The Company is currently evaluating the impact this standard will have on its financial condition, results of operations, cash flows or disclosures.

-In September 2006, the Financial Accounting Standards Board (FASB) issued FAS No. 157 ("FAS 157"), "Fair Value Measurements," which establishes a framework for measuring fair value in accordance with GAAP and expands disclosures about fair value measurements.
+In September 2006, the FASB issued FAS No. 157 ("FAS 157"), "Fair Value Measurements," which establishes a framework for measuring fair value in accordance with GAAP and expands disclosures about fair value measurements.
 FAS 157 does not require any new fair value measurements but rather eliminates inconsistencies in guidance found in various prior accounting pronouncements.
 FAS 157 is effective for fiscal years beginning after November 15, 2007.
 The Company is currently evaluating the impact this standard will have on its financial condition, results of operations, cash flows or disclosures.

 In June 2006, the FASB issued Interpretation No. 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48").
-The Company adopted the provisions of FIN 48, on January 1, 2007.
+The Company adopted the provisions of FIN 48 , on January 1, 2007.
 Previously, the Company had accounted for tax contingencies in accordance with Statement of Financial Accounting Standards 5, Accounting for Contingencies.
 As required by FIN 48, which clarifies Statement 109, Accounting for Income Taxes, the Company recognizes the financial statement benefit of a tax position only after determining that the relevant tax authority would more likely than not sustain the position following an audit.
 For tax positions meeting the more-likely-than-not threshold, the amount recognized in the financial statements is the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement with the relevant tax authority.
 At the adoption date, the Company applied FIN 48 to all tax positions for which the statute of limitations remained open.
 As a result of the implementation of FIN 48, the Company recognized an increase of approximately a \$2.5 million in the liability for unrecognized tax benefits, which was accounted for as a reduction to the January 1, 2007, balance of retained earnings.

 The amount of unrecognized tax benefits as of January 1, 2007, was \$5.7 million.
 That amount includes \$3.4 million of unrecognized tax benefits which, if ultimately recognized, will reduce the Company's annual effective tax rate.
-As a result of a South African tax law change enacted during the first quarter of 2007, a liability for unrecognized tax benefits in the amount of \$2.4 million is no longer required resulting in a material change in unrecognized tax benefits.
-The reduction in the liability resulted in an increase to equity in earnings of affiliate.
-See Note 9 - Commitments and Contingencies for a discussion of the tax law change.
+As a result of a South African tax law change enacted in February, 2007, a liability for unrecognized tax benefits in the amount of \$2.4 million is no longer required resulting in a material change in unrecognized tax benefits during the first quarter of 2007.
+The reduction in the liability resulted in an increase to equity in earnings of affiliate for the first quarter of 2007.
+During the second quarter of 2007 there has been no material change to the amount of unrecognized tax benefits.